LauJensen/hbox/README.md

 This opens `http://127.0.0.1:8080` and serves your site.

 If built output already exists, hbox serves it without rebuilding first, so an optimized output directory is preserved.
-If it does not exist, hbox offers to build it.
+If it does not exist, hbox builds it automatically.

 Every change you make is compiled and served in real-time, making updates easy and safe.